mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 8 - `src/swarm/ancestry.js`

+**In plain English:** family-tree math.
+Given only each member's "who I report to" pointer, these functions compute the parent, the children, how deep in the tree someone is, and the authorization question that matters: "is this agent one of mine?"

 **What jcode does:** walks `report_back_to_session_id` to rebuild the tree on demand.
 Ownership is defined as *is this in the subtree I spawned* (`crates/jcode-app-core/src/server/swarm.rs:995-1213`).